 Our Memorandum and Articles of Association provide that our Board of Directors consists of not less than three directors and such maximum number as our directors may determine from time to time.
-Our Board of Directors as of the date of this Proxy Statement consists of nine directors.
+Our Board of Directors currently consists of nine directors.
 Each of Messrs.
-Main, Vitale, Haviland, Freeland, Liberty, Ms. Gri, Ms. Tu and Ms. de Saint Victor satisfies the "independence" requirements of the NYSE rules.
-Mr. Freeland will cease to be a director after August 31, 2023.
+Main, Vitale, Haviland, Liberty, Ms. Gri, Ms. Tu, Ms. de Saint Victor and Ms. Marlinski satisfies the "independence" requirements of the NYSE rules.